 Whether you’re about to embark on a gap year or you’re still deciding if taking a year off is right for you, this guide will help you make the most of your time off.
-We’ll begin with reasons to take a gap year, then discuss what you can do during a gap year, and finish off with tips for utilizing your time wisely (based on your personal needs).
+We’ll begin with reasons to take a gap year, then discuss what you can do during one, and finish with tips for using your time wisely (based on your personal needs).

 This article focuses on taking a gap year before medical school.
 We have a separate guide dedicated to taking a gap year while in medical school.